 A status claimant is anyone who asserts a right to be in the United States.
 Anyone who states to a border agent under oath that he or she is a U.S. citizen or is returning to the country after previously having been admitted as a lawful permanent resident, asylee, or refugee will have an opportunity to see an Immigration Judge.
 Lying about your status, however, can result in a later finding that you are inadmissible, or even a lifetime bar to U.S. admission.

 If you are seeking admission to the United States at a designated port of entry and the immigration officer determines that you should be returned to your country via expedited removal, the officer has discretion to allow you to withdraw your application for admission.
 This allows you to return voluntarily to your native country rather than having an order of removal put on your record.

-There will be a record made of this encounter, which may impact any future applications you make for U.S. admission.
-But a voluntary return offers some important benefits, in that it does not carry the serious legal consequences of a removal order, which would bar your return to the U.S. for many years (as described next).
+There will be a record made of this encounter, which could impact any future applications you make for U.S. admission.
+But a voluntary return offers important benefits, in that it does not carry the serious legal consequences of a removal order, which would bar return to the U.S. for many years (as described next).

 There is no way to appeal an expedited removal order.
-However, if you believe your expedited removal order is improper (that is, the U.S. government was mistaken as to the legal basis for placing you in expedited removal proceedings), an immigration attorney may be able to help you persuade DHS to reopen your case and reconsider the order.
+However, if you believe your expedited removal order is improper (that is, the U.S. government was mistaken as to the legal basis for placing you in expedited removal proceedings), an immigration attorney might be able to help you persuade DHS to reopen your case and reconsider the order.